top of page

 Reasonable steps will depend on the circumstances, and are relevant to the nature of our business, however these may include both technical and organisational measures such as implementing two factor authentication processes, strong passwords, physical security measures, staff training and security procedures, as appropriate.

-If you have any questions or concerns regarding privacy at Titan Partners, please contact the Privacy Officer using the contact details below.
+You are entitled to access your personal information held by Titan Partners on written request.
+To request access to your personal information or if you have any questions or concerns regarding privacy at Titan Partners, please contact our Privacy and AML/CTF Compliance Officer using the contact details below.

 Automated Decision-Making